Live vs Zoom Events

 Speakers of the House

-Join Speakers of the House, the SUNY Broome Toastmasters Club, at 3:00 p.m. on Fridays, live and via Zoom.
+Join Speakers of the House, the SUNY Broome Toastmasters Club.

 Work on your public speaking skills in a supportive and fun atmosphere.
 Hear beginners and seasoned speakers give prepared and impromptu speeches and evaluations.
 Drop in occasionally, or every week.